 I am always looking skilled scientists and engineers passionate about engineering sustainability.
-Prospective researchers should be interested in at least one of the following areas: electrochemistry, inorganic/organometallic chemistry, analytical chemistry, chemical separations, pollutant fate and transport, chemical process modeling, exposure modeling.
+Prospective researchers should be interested in at least one of the following areas: electrochemistry, inorganic/organometallic chemistry, analytical chemistry, chemical separations, pollutant fate and transport, chemical process modeling.

 Ideal candidates are more interested in developing a mechanistic understanding than a descriptive understanding.
 For instance, candidates would not be tasked with synthesizing and characterizing a new material.
-They would instead be tasked with examining what features of the material are important for determining its properties.
+They would instead be tasked with examining what features of the material are important for determining its characteristics.

 Qualities I look for in a good candidate: